mamewotoko/stacklr/README.md

    * install -> permit oauth -> load groups and tasks first time
    * start stacklr, push home button, start stacklr again (loading icon is not displayed)
    * reload by menu (loading icon is displayed)
-* add test operation to interact with google service UI
+   * operation to interact with google service UI
 * add promote group (stock items to use first)
 * add sync config
 * add touch menu, which is just update timestamp (or push button for each item)